How To Break Up With 2022 The Right Way

-2022 is nearly done and as December races towards its snowy finale, it’s time to kiss goodbye to this year.
+2022 is nearly done and as December races towards its long-awaited finale, it’s time to kiss goodbye to this year.

 There will be parts of us desperate to get shot of the disappointments, embarrassment and heartache we faced down.
 Other parts will still be revelling in what was for many our first full year of freedom since the pandemic, and all the raves, festivals, weddings and holidays we spent together in the flesh.